MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/event-grid.md

 ## Libraries for resource management

-To manage your AzureEvent Grid resources like topics and domains via the Azure Resource Manager, you would use the below package:
+To manage your Azure Event Grid resources like topics and domains via the Azure Resource Manager, you would use the below package:

 |    Library    |    Reference    |    Source    |
 |------------------------------------------|-------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|